-25. Subsection 187A(2) limits the scope of the regulation-making power under subsection 187A(1) by providing that the kinds of information that may be prescribed in regulations under paragraph 187A(1)(a) must relate to certain categories of information.
+184. Subsection 187A(2) limits the scope of the regulation-making power under subsection 187A(1) by providing that the kinds of information that may be prescribed in regulations under paragraph 187A(1)(a) must relate to certain categories of information.
 Each of these categories of information is of significant utility to law enforcement and national security investigations.
 The scope of the regulation making power is limited to the six categories of information prescribed in subsection 187A(2).
 The types of data that may be prescribed are circumscribed to remain necessary and proportionate to the legitimate aim of ensuring that law enforcement and intelligence agencies have access to the critical data they require to safeguard national security and prevent or detect criminal activity.

-12 Australian Law Reform Commission, For Your Information: Australian Privacy Law and Practice, Report No 108 (2008) 73.33.
+$^{^{12}}$ Australian Law Reform Commission, For Your Information: Australian Privacy Law and Practice, Report No 108 (2008) 73.33.

-26. The table below sets out the kinds of information listed in subsection 187A(2), along with a description of the information that may be included within each kind of information, and an accompanying explanation.
+The table below sets out the kinds of information listed in subsection 187A(2), along with a description of the information that may be included within each kind of information, and an accompanying explanation.
 This table is not exhaustive of the information that may be included within each kind of information listed in subsection 187A(2).

-Para ation or documents to Kind of information Description of information that may be included Further explanation (a) Characteristics of any of the following: V This paragraph lists kinds of information that may be prescribed relating generally to subscriber administration information held by the provider. (a)(i) Characteristics of a subscriber of a relevant service Information that is: name address information other information used for identification purposes billing and payment information, or contact information relating to the relevant service.
+Inform Information or documents to be kept Para Kind of information Description of information that may be included Further explanation (a) Characteristics of any of the following: This paragraph lists kinds of information that may be prescribed relating generally to subscriber administration information held by the provider. (a)(i) Characteristics of a subscriber of a relevant service Information that is: name address information other information used for identification purposes billing and payment information, or contact information relating to the relevant service.
 The word 'subscriber' refers to a person who is a customer or account holder of the service, and could include additional authorised or registered users.
 This category may include both present and past subscriber name and address information (including residence, business, post office, billing, payment or installation addresses).
-This may also include additional information, such as identification information, date of birth, financial, charging, billing and payment information, other transactional information, or contact information. (a)(ii), (iii) & (iv) Characteristics of an account, telecommunications device or other relevant service relating to a relevant service Information about an account, telecommunications device, or other relevant service that is or has been associated with a relevant service, which may include: • any information relating to contracts, plans, agreements or arrangements relating to the relevant service, or to any related account, service or device This category may cover characteristics of accounts such as the particular 'deal' or 'bundle' that a customer has signed up to and any upgrades or features that apply to the service.
+This may also include additional information, such as identification information, date of birth, financial, charging, billing and payment information, other transactional information, or contact information.
+Service providers are not required to collect and retain passwords, PINs, secret questions or token codes, which are used for authentication purposes. (a)(ii), (iii) & (iv) Characteristics of an account, telecommunications device or other relevant service relating to a relevant service Information about an account, telecommunications device, or other relevant service that is or has been associated with a relevant service, which may include: • any information relating to contracts, plans, agreements or arrangements relating to the relevant service, or to any related account, service or device This category may cover characteristics of accounts such as the particular 'deal' or 'bundle' that a customer has signed up to and any upgrades or features that apply to the service.